aeternity/protocol/CHANNELS.md

 ### Cost

-Using state channels requires at least two on-chain transactions, one to open it and then one to close it.
+Using state channels requires at least two on-chain transactions, for opening and closing them.
 Once a channel is established, no further on-chain transactions are needed unless a peer wants to withdraw or deposit funds.
 Even in the case of an one off transaction, it still might be worth opening a channel if one already has other open channels and thus might stand to gain fees by